RoboJackets/constitution/pub/SGA_Constitution.md

 2. Active membership is defined as attending at least one (1) general meeting per semester and attending at least fifty (50) percent of the meetings of one (1) or more project teams.

-3. An Associate Member, which may be a non-student, GT faculty, staff, or alumnus, must have their membership approved by of the officers.

-4. A limit on the maximum number of members will not be set.
+3. A limit on the maximum number of members will not be set.

-5. Membership will take effect when an interested person pays dues for the semester.
+4. Membership will take effect when an interested person pays dues for the semester.

 **Section .** According to the GT Catalog, students can only run for, and hold office if they are in good standing with the Institute (academically and non-academically).
 RoboJackets will further require Officers and officer candidates to be students that have been members of the organization for at least one (1) semester of active membership.